baobeta/social/e2e/README.md

 # E2E Testing with Playwright

-This directory contains end-to-end (E2E) tests for the social media application using Playwright.
+This directory contains end-to-end (E2E) tests for the social application using Playwright.

 ## 📁 Directory Structure